AgostinoA/Fixer/README.md

 # HOW USE
 - Download
-- Add (path run) %command% at Steam Game config
+- Add (path run) %command% at Steam Game config insied game
 - Open Game and Enjoy ^_^